How to Copy Protect Images Online

 The ArtistScope Site Protection System (ASPS)

-The ArtistScope Site Protection System (ASPS) does not need to encrypt images to protect them most securely, because ASPS copy protects everything displayed on a web page when viewed using the ArtisBrowser.
+The ArtistScope Site Protection System (ASPS) does not need to encrypt images to protect them most securely, because ASPS copy protects everything displayed on a web page when viewed using the ArtisBrowser on both Windows and Mac computers.
 However to use ASPS, one needs to use a dedicated or virtual server for the permissions to install ASPS software at system level.
 Otherwise, for hosted web sites, CopySafe Web can be used.